 Varies

 Live Oak Bank specializes in government-backed financing for large projects, like business acquisitions.
 It's one of the most active SBA lenders in the country — and funds some of the largest loans.
 Its team of lending specialists has experience in a wide range of industries that can help you find some of the lowest-cost financing available to your small business.
-But expect the lengthy application and long turnaround you'll find with most SBA lenders.
-And look elsewhere for working capital financing.
+But expect the same lengthy application and long turnaround times you'll find with most SBA lenders.
+And look elsewhere if you need working capital financing.

 Pros